dhis2/dashboard-app/docs/dashboards.md

 ### Star dashboards { #dashboard-star-dashboard }

 Your starred dashboards are listed first in the list of dashboards for quick access.
 To star a dashboard, click on the star button to the right of the title.
 You can also toggle the star from the **...** menu.
 When the star is “filled”, that means the dashboard is starred.
-Starring a dashboard only applies to you, not other users.
+Starring a dashboard only applies to you, not other users. and blad baeaj jfkawle.

 ### Filter a dashboard